-The regulations for operating unmanned aircraft (including have changed.
-The full requirements of the new regulations (as they apply to everyone in the UK) can be found in CAP 722.
+BMFA members are permitted to operate aircraft up to 25Kg under our 'Article 16 Authorisation' issued by the CAA.
+This defines different and more flexible operating requirements to those detailed within

-- The BMFA has obtained an updated 'Authorisation' from the CAA which defines different and more flexible operating requirements for members operating aircraft up to 25Kg.
-To benefit from the Authorisation, you must familiarise yourself with the requirements. - For full details, please see https://rcc.bmfa.uk/ article-16.
+UK Regulation (EU) 2019/947 which apply to nonmembers.
+To benefit from our Authorisation, you must familiarise yourself with the requirements and be a cutrrent BMFA member.

+\odot For full details, please see https://rcc.bmfa.uk/ article-16.